 Volunteer

-FRIENDS has a group of volunteers who work with the Cape Cod National Seashore staff on various programs and projects.
+The Friends of the Cape Cod National Seashore has a dedicated group of volunteers who work with Cape Cod National Seashore staff on various programs and projects.
 If you are interested in any of the areas outlined below, we can always use more hands and would welcome your participation.

 GENERAL VOLUNTEER OPPORTUNITIES